AdobeDocs/commerce-merchant-services.en/help/data-export/manage-extension.md

 ---
-title: "[!DNL Manage the Data Export extension]"
+title: '[!DNL Manage the Data Export extension]'
-description: "Learn how to upgrade the [!DNL Data Export] extension and to remove or disable data export services that are not required."
+description: Learn how to upgrade the [!DNL Data Export] extension and to remove or disable data export services that are not required.
 role: Admin, Developer
 recommendations: noCatalog
+exl-id: d2326673-0f82-4266-bf56-74d55e32fcab
 ---
 # Manage the SaaS data export Extension

 The [!DNL data export] extension for SaaS services is a collection of modules that enable data collection and synchronization between Adobe Commerce and connected Commerce Services.